-Policy 4310: Patch Management
+Policy 4120.20: Patch Management

-Model Policy Revised Date: 06/26/2019
+Model Revised Date: 03/15/2026

-General Policy Statement:

 Patch management is the process of applying the latest security updates to operating systems, applications, and other parts of the IT infrastructure.
 (Credit Union) has developed a patch management program as part of its overall computer security plan, in order to reduce the risk of software vulnerabilities and ensure that the security and availability of computer systems are not compromised.

 Reference: